TentacleGames/MapGenerator/README.md

 `dungeoun.py` - algorithm module;

-`printer.py` - simpliest module for output;
+`printer.py` - simplest module for output;

 `main.py` - entry point.

-To use this module in your project you need only `dungeon.py`.
+To use this module in your project you only need `dungeon.py`.

-Example of usage you can see in `main.py`
+An example usage is in the `main.py`.

 ### Steps: